Why Does My Computer Keep Blue Screen | 100% Solved

 8. Once your computer is in Safe Mode, you can attempt to resolve the blue screen error by running any of the previously suggested solutions.

-If you've tried all the previous solutions and are still getting a blue screen error, it's possible that your computer's hardware has failed.
-In this case, you can try using System Restore to revert your computer back to a previous normal state.
+If you've tried all the previous solutions and are still getting a blue screen error, you can try using System Restore to revert your computer back to a previous working state.

 1. Open the Start menu and click the "Control Panel."